Microflash/rehype-starry-night/README.md

 - [`headerLanguagePlugin`](./src/rehype-starry-night/plugins/header-language-plugin.js) - attaches the language in the header
 - [`headerTitlePlugin`](./src/rehype-starry-night/plugins/header-title-plugin.js) - attaches a title in the header if specified on the codeblock
 - [`linePromptPlugin`](./src/rehype-starry-night/plugins/line-prompt-plugin.js) - used to add a prompt symbol before the start of a line
+- [`lineOutputPlugin`](./src/rehype-starry-night/plugins/line-output-plugin.js) - used to mark a line as command-line output
 - [`lineMarkPlugin`](./src/rehype-starry-night/plugins/line-mark-plugin.js) - used to highlight a line
 - [`lineInsPlugin`](./src/rehype-starry-night/plugins/line-ins-plugin.js) - used to annotate an added line
 - [`lineDelPlugin`](./src/rehype-starry-night/plugins/line-del-plugin.js) - used to annotate a removed line